Faris Abed

-Faris Saadoon Abed Al-Ageeli is an Iraqi Paralympic powerlifter.
+Faris Saadoon Abed Al-Ageeli (born 20 May 1974) is an Iraqi Paralympic powerlifter.
 He represented Iraq at the 2004 Summer Paralympics held in Athens, Greece and he won the gold medal in the men's +100 kg event.

 He won the bronze medal in the men's +107 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.